LewisBull2303/CL_PP4_The_Wave/README.md

 3. As a User, I can cancel my reservation so I can free up the table if my plans change.
 4. As a User, I can view the business hours and contact details to know how to reach them.
 5. As a User, I can book a table by selecting an available date and time.
-6. As a User, I can navigate the website easily using a navbar, footer, and social media icons.
+6. As a User, I can navigate the website easily.
 7. As a User, I can sign in to access booking features and manage my reservations.
 8. As a User, I can check if I am logged in to know whether I can make a reservation or manage an existing one.
 9. As a User, I can browse the food and drink menu to decide what I want before booking a table.